iCliniq Logo

 Hi doctor,

 I had a spinal fusion done from T8-T10 about four months ago.
-The doctor says that I am pretty much healed and can assume regular activities.
-My questions are, since that area (T8-T10) is not that mobile, would I be able to run, jump, play tennis, etc, in a year's time compared to a fusion in the lumbar area and multiple levels?
-Is there a little less activity restrictions of thoracic (T8-T10) compared to the lumbar area?
+The doctor says that I am pretty much healed and can resume regular activities.
+My questions are, since that area (T8-T10) is not that mobile, would I be able to run, jump, play tennis, etc, in a year's time, compared to a fusion in the lumbar area and multiple levels?
+Are there fewer activity restrictions in the thoracic (T8-T10) area compared to the lumbar area?

 Hi,